zlovatt/zl_Scriptlets/readme.md

   </div>
   <div>

-Creates a number of folders (or, if ran as a window, lets you customzie folder names to create).
+Creates a number of folders (or, if ran as a window, lets you customize folder names to create).

 Based on [DefaultFolders by Impudent1](http://aenhancers.com/viewtopic.php?t=37).